karunmehta-aigp/ai-pm-delivery-toolkit/project-1-ai-delivery/README.md

 - **No-Go:** Mandatory evidence, control, approval, or readiness criteria are not satisfied.

 The AI system and any AI-assisted reporting tool must not make the final release decision.

+**Common controlled-deployment patterns**

+Release rarely means a single full cutover.
+Choose the pattern that fits the risk tier from Section 8, and combine patterns where useful:

+- Shadow deployment — the system runs alongside the existing process, producing output that is logged but not acted on.
+- Canary release — a small percentage of traffic or users receives the new system while the majority stays on the prior version.
+- Limited user cohort — a defined, bounded group of users gets access, distinct from a percentage-based canary.
+- A/B testing — the new and prior systems run concurrently for comparison against defined metrics.
+- Champion-challenger model — the current production model (champion) is compared against a candidate (challenger) on live traffic before any promotion decision.
+- Human-review-only launch — every output is reviewed by a human before it reaches the end user or takes effect.
+- Read-only or recommendation-only mode — the system suggests but does not execute; a human takes the action.
+- Phased autonomy — the system starts at a lower autonomy level (Section 21) and is promoted only after evidence at each level.
+- Approved fallback model — a pre-approved simpler or prior model is ready to take over automatically if the primary system fails or is rolled back.
+- Automatic or manual rollback — the rollback trigger and mechanism are defined and tested in advance, not designed at the moment of failure.

+A/B testing, live-traffic comparison, and automated fallback must only be used when legally, ethically, and operationally appropriate for the affected users and use case — some contexts (e.g., decisions with safety or legal consequence for individuals) may rule these patterns out regardless of technical feasibility.

 ---